Langevin dynamics of lattice Yang-Mills-Higgs and applications: Introduction

-Now we turn to our main results regarding the long time behavior of the Langevin dynamics and functional inequalities, i.e. log-Sobolev and Poincar\'e inequalities.
-In contrast to pure lattice Yang--Mills, where the field $Q$ is consistently bounded -- meaning that it takes values within a compact Lie group $G$, as explored in \cite{SZZ22}\cite{Seiler}, the scenario changes when the Higgs field assumes values in an unbounded space, such as $\mathbb{R}^N$.
+Now we turn to our main results regarding the long time behavior of the Langevin dynamics and functional inequalities.

+First, we consider the case $M=\R^N$.
+In contrast to pure lattice Yang--Mills, where the field $Q$ is consistently bounded since it takes values in a compact Lie group $G$, as explored in \cite{Seiler,SZZ22}, the scenario changes when the Higgs field assumes values in an unbounded space, such as $\mathbb{R}^N$.
 This introduces a significant challenge.
-In \cite{SZZ22}, the well-established Bakry--Emery condition is sufficient to derive log-Sobolev inequalities.
-However, due to the unbounded nature of the Higgs part, directly applying the Bakry--Emery condition becomes unfeasible.
-By employing the dynamics presented in \eqref{e:LSDE}, we can establish certain bounds on the Higgs field, as demonstrated in Lemma~\ref{lem:b:phi}.
-A key strategy for proving functional inequalities with $\mathbb{R}^N$-valued Higgs fields involves a disintegration $\dif\mu(Q,\Phi)=\dif\nu(Q)\dif \mu_Q(\Phi)$.
-In this process, we initially fix the Yang-Mills field $Q$ and focus on the measure $\mu_Q$, which represents the regular conditional probability given $Q$.
+In \cite{SZZ22}, the well-established Bakry--\'Emery condition is sufficient to derive the log-Sobolev inequalities.
+However, due to the unbounded nature of the Higgs field, directly applying the Bakry--\'Emery condition (i.e. following \eqref{e:strategy} or \eqref{e:strategyGeo}) becomes unfeasible.
+In fact, by employing the dynamics \eqref{e:LSDE}, we can establish certain {\it moment bounds} on the Higgs field, as demonstrated in Lemma~\ref{lem:b:phi}.
+A key strategy for proving functional inequalities with $\mathbb{R}^N$-valued Higgs fields then involves a disintegration \begin{equ}[e:disint] \dif\mu_\Lambda(Q,\Phi)=\dif\nu(Q)\dif \mu_Q(\Phi). \end{equ} In this process, we initially fix the Yang-Mills field $Q$ and focus on the measure $\mu_Q$, which represents the regular conditional probability given $Q$.
 Subsequently, we prove the following results.